 The causes are not clear.
 However, genetic factors may be a cause.

-MCI-AT is more common in people who 65 years and older.
-Other factors that may increase your chance of developing MCI-AT include: Family history of MCI-AT, dementia, or Alzheimer's
+Factors that may increase your chance of developing MCI-AT include: Family history of MCI-AT, dementia, or Alzheimer's

 Medical conditions, such as